jerems225/fileteredimage/README.md

 ### Authentication

 Prevent requests without valid authentication headers.

+use the endpoint /generatetoken for get a valid token
 > !!NOTE if you choose to submit this, make sure to add the token to the postman collection and export the postman collection file to your submission so we can review!

 ### Custom Domain Name